Systematics, Evolution, and Biodiversity (SysEB) Snodgrass Memorial Research Award

 - Page Limits – The entire nomination package must not exceed 20 pages total.
 This include letters of nomination and evaluation, and publication lists but not the work itself.
 Packages over 20 pages will not be considered.

-- Letters of nomination must be included in the electronic package, letter of recommendation may be included in the package or submitted *anonymously via e-mail electronically to firstname.lastname@example.org.
+- Letters of nomination must be included in the electronic package; letters of recommendation may be included in the package or submitted anonymously via e-mail electronically to email@example.com.
 Printed letters will not be accepted.

 - Only the following file formats will be accepted: PDF (Adobe Portable Document Format), RTF (Rich Text Format), TIF graphic files, or JPG graphic files.
 Files created on either PC or Mac platforms will be accepted.
 Please make sure scanned images can be clearly read on a computer screen.